myxoid/libabigail/doc/manuals/abidw.rst

     representation build by Libabigail to represent the ABI and will not end up in the abi XML file.

+  * ``--merge-translation-units``

+    With this option translation units for the same language (and address size) will be merged together as if the functions, variables and types were all defined together.
+Note that this also drops the compilation paths used.

   * ``--no-linux-kernel-mode``

     Without this option, if abipkgiff detects that the binaries it is